erSubhashThapa/100daysofcode/r1-log.md

    I added specific css for when the timer is on a break interval.
 The timer turns to a green/blue gradient.

-   I still need to add more form validation, and get to code to work with minutes submited in m:ss (1:30) format instead of just decimals (1.5).
+   I still need to add more form validation, get the code to work with minutes submited in m:ss (1:30) format instead of just decimals (1.5), and pick better alarm sounds.

    ![screenshot](log_imgs/pomo3_03.gif)